interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 It is RECOMMENDED that recipients use a Message Authentication Code (MAC) of the details of their payment request in the condition so that the condition can be used as an integrity check on incoming transfers.
 This allows a recipient to ensure that a transfer matches a request they previously generated, without the recipient needing to maintain a log of all outstanding payment requests.

 Recipients MUST include a payment request-specific nonce in the ILP packet to ensure that conditions are unique per-request.

+Recipients SHOULD include an expiry date so that they do not accept incoming payments that are paid too long after their creation.

 ### Using a PSK Implementation